 Our advice

-Flexible and hybrid work arrangements are a common part of the modern employment environment, and the changes brought by the Secure Jobs, Better Pay Act will only make them more commonplace.
+Flexible and hybrid work arrangements are a common part of the modern employment environment, and the changes brought by the Secure Jobs, Better Pay Act only make them more commonplace.

 As an employer, you need to understand the expanded employee entitlements under the Fair Work Act, as well as your own obligations to consider and respond to flexible work requests.